DomFord/domford.net/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: ZeMKI Centre for Media, Communication and Information Research, University of Bremen
+  - name: ZeMKI, University of Bremen
     url: https://zemki.uni-bremen.de/en/

 # Short bio (displayed in user profile at end of posts)